Lily Pastré: Early life

 Marie-Louise Double de Saint-Lambert was born in 1891 at 167 rue Paradis in Marseille.
 Her father was Paul Double (1868-1935).
 Her paternal grandparents were Léon Double and Marie Prat (1849-1939), whose father, Claudius Prat (1814-1859), was the co-founder of Noilly Prat.
 She was thus an heiress to the Noilly Prat vermouth fortune.
-Her mother, Véra Magnan, was Russian.
+Her mother, Véra Magnan, was half Russian.
 Her maternal great-grandfather was Bernard Pierre Magnan, a Marshal of France.
 Beyond the Noilly Prat fortune, her family had become large landowners thanks to the dowry systems and good marriages.
 They were originally from Lyon before they moved to Marseille.

 Lily grew up in Marseille.
 She was raised as a Roman Catholic.
 As a child, she was an avid tennis player and swimmer, and learned how to play the piano.
 One of her brothers, Maurice, was killed during the First World War in 1916.